Slow canter? Really? Swap the words slow canter for unhurried canter and we understand each other.

 - Don’t grip with your legs and knees

-NOTE: Being straight on a circle is one of those horsey idioms that, in my view, are just designed to confuse.
-Keeping the neck straight on a circle means following the line of the curve of the circle, so we say that the horse is ‘nicely straight’ if he has executed a good bend and the hind legs are following the line of the front legs.
+Being straight on a circle is one of those horsey idioms that, in my view, are just designed to confuse.
+Keeping the neck straight on a circle means following the line of the curve of the circle.
+So we say that the horse is ‘nicely straight’ if he has executed a good bend and the hind legs are following the line of the front legs.
 What it does not mean is that the horse’s neck should be ‘straight’ as a board.

 You need to establish exactly what is happening in order to fix it.